willyuanxu/coding-challenge/README.md

 * No information loss, widely accepted similarity metric
 * require calculation on the fly, require index full scan, expensive
 * Runtime exception on script
+* support for [dense_vector datatype](https://www.elastic.co/guide/en/elasticsearch/reference/master/dense-vector.html) is likely to be supported in the future, which can be used for [scoring based on cosine similarity](https://www.elastic.co/guide/en/elasticsearch/reference/master/query-dsl-script-score-query.html#vector-functions)

 **Approach 2** (_implemented_): spatial indexing - think of Wheel of Emotion as a cartesian coordinate system centered at (0, 0), and assign x, y value to any particular song.
 * The coordinate of each emotion is determined by its intensity (radius), and where the emotion is on the wheel of emotion (angle).
 The coordinate of a song is calculated by adding up the coordinate of each emotion.